chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 The Chef Infra Server UI lets you:

-- Create an environment.
+- Create an environment
-- Search for a specific environment from a list of environments.
+- View all environments
-- List all the environments at one place.
+- Search for a specific environment
-- View the details of an environment.
+- View the details of an environment
-- Edit an environment.
+- Edit an environment
-- Delete an environment.
+- Delete an environment

 #### Create an Environment